mao26/androidLibTrials/README.md

 # androidLibTrials
 A trial of various Android libraries for development and testing.

-Contains
+Contains:

   Butterknife usage.

   Retrofit usage with AsyncTask.

   Retrofit usage with RxJava/RxAndroid.